Con te partirò: Donna Summer version

-"I Will Go with You (Con te partirò)", is a dance version performed by American singer Donna Summer, which went to number one on the US dance chart.
-Her version also peaked at number two on the Spanish singles charts and number three on the Spanish Radio chart.
+"I Will Go with You (Con te partirò)" is a dance version performed by American singer-songwriter Donna Summer and released as a single by Epic Records, which went to number one on the US Billboard dance chart.
+Her version was produced by Hex Hector and also peaked at number two on the Spanish singles charts and number three on the Spanish Radio chart.
 As of 1999, it has sold over 221,000 units in the United States.

 Critical reception

-Chuck Taylor from Billboard wrote that the song is a "deliciously grand interpretation of the smash Andrea Bocelli/Sarah Brightman ballad "Time To Say Goodbye"-replete with romantic new lyrics.
+Chuck Taylor from Billboard complimented the song as a "deliciously grand interpretation of the smash Andrea Bocelli/Sarah Brightman ballad 'Time to Say Goodbye'-replete with romantic new lyrics.
 Summer is in peak vocal form, alternating between technically sharp note-scaling and warmly soulful vamping."
-He also added that she is "complemented by clubland hero Hex Hector's well-measured production, which couples melodramatic faux-classical string flourishes with time-sensitive dance beats."
+He also noted that she is "complemented by clubland hero Hex Hector's well-measured production, which couples melodramatic faux-classical string flourishes with time-sensitive dance beats."

 Charts

 Other cover versions

 Since its release, the song has spawned numerous other versions and been performed by numerous other singers.
 Notable alternative versions include "Por ti volaré", a Spanish version with significantly modified lyrics.